srchilde-coder/Telling-Stories-with-Data/critique-by-design.md

 _Include and describe your final solution here.
 It's also a good idea to summarize your thoughts on the process overall.
 When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._

 ## References
-Few, Stephan.
-"Data Visualization Effectiveness Profile."
-Visual Business Intelligence Newsletter.
+Few, Stephen.
+"Data Visualization Effectiveness Profile." *Visual Business Intelligence Newsletter*.
 January-March 2017. https://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf

+"Man's best friend: global pet ownership and feeding trends."
+Makeover Monday.
+April 14, 2025. https://data.world/makeovermonday/2025-week-14-pet-ownership

 ## AI acknowledgements
 _If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._